dwyl/phoenix-liveview-chat-example/README.md

 ## Handle events

-At the moment if we submit the form nothing happen.
+At the moment if we submit the form nothing will happen.
 If we look at the server log, we see the following:

 ```sh